santagoy/san-tagoy-xyz/content/games/Wanton Pinoy Spaghetti/chargen.md

 You only roll a 1d20 when doing something risky like shooting a foe in a firefight or trying to pick a lock under duress.
 The number you need to beat is often a 10-12 and a 16+ in combat.

-At times you roll with Advantage or Disadvantage which is rolling two d20s and taking the highest or lowest respectively.
+At times you roll with Edge or Slack which is rolling two d20s and taking the highest or lowest respectively.

 Apply multiple Tags to a single roll if applicable.